fdazen/fda-documentation/property_info.md

 ##**Time Zone**

-{{site.data.alerts.note}} At the moment it is not currently possible to change the time zone directly from your account.
-Please contact our Support Team at help@frontdeskanywhere.com to change it! {{site.data.alerts.end}}
+<div class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle"></i> <b>Warning: </b>It is not currently possible to change the time zone directly from your account.
+Please contact our Support Team at help@frontdeskanywhere.com to change it!